 Last week, Scott Scudamore posted a ride I called the Scud TT (time trial).
 He described it as only having 30 minutes so he went out hard and hammered home and tried to beat 18+ mph.

 Since Scott and I ride together occasionally and he tells me that I am a much stronger rider than he is, I thought I could go do the same ride and smash his time.
-So on Thursday I rode to his house, stopped my bike, and then took off on his route.
+So on Thursday I rode to his house, stopped my bike, and then took off on his route to mirror his exact ride.
 My time was better — 19.3 vs. 18.5, but I was hoping for 20+.

 My legs were shot after this effort.